 In addition to titrators, there are also commercial acidometers that are based on the same principle.
 The use of the acidometer as a means to measure the acidity of an olive oil simplifies the method, but the results obtained are less accurate and sensitivity is often poor.

-With this system, the acidity of oil can be measured even by unskilled operators without any experience in the field of chemical testing.
+With this system, the acidity of olive oil can be measured even by unskilled operators without any experience in the field of chemical testing.
 The analyser is in fact supplied fully calibrated and ready for use.

 The acidity of an olive oil can be measured immediately, there is no waiting time and at the end of the test, it is not necessary to wash containers or test instrumentation or clean traditional “glassware”.

-The video shows how to measure the acidity content of olive oil with CDR OxiTester.
+Take a look at the video!
+Watch how to measure the acidity content of olive oil with CDR OxiTester.

 As compared to other commercially available acidometers, CDR OxiTester is able to measure the acidity of an olive oil with a measuring sensitivity that is 10 times greater, and thus enables to determine differences down to 0.01%.